-- 5. Advanced Calculus.-Topics in the treatises of Todhunter, Williamson, Harnack, Lamb and Gibson. - 6.
-Plane and Solid Analytical Geometry.-Based on the treatises of Salmon and C. Smith. - 7.
-Differential Equations.-Murray's Differential Equations, with supplementary lectures.

-8. Algebra.-Topics in Determinants, Theory of Equations, Quantics, Invariants, with lectures on Series and Functions of a real variable.

-9. Projective Geometry.
+- Advanced Calculus.-Topics in the treatises of Todhunter, Williamson, Harnack, Lamb and Gibson. - Plane and Solid Analytical Geometry.-Based on the treatises of Salmon and C. Smith. - 7.
+Differential Equations.-Monday and Wednseday, 12-1 p.m.
+Murray's Differential Equations, with supplementary lectures. - 8.
+Algebra.-Topics in Determinants, Theory of Equations, Quantics, Invariants, with lectures on Series and Functions of a real variable. - 9.
+Projective Geometry.

-XIII.
+XIV.
 Physics.

-1. General Physics.-Lectures: Monday, Wednesday and Friday, 10-11 a. m.
+General Physics.-Lectures: Monday, Wednesday and Friday, 10-11 a. m.
 Laboratory: Two hours per week.